-The main parts of a book have altered very little throughout the years.
+The main parts of a book have stayed almost the same throughout the years.

-Not much has changed from the time of hand-written books, through to printed books and now electronic books.
-All have ordered elements that remain almost the same.
+Not much has changed from the time of hand-written books through to printed and now electronic books.
+All have similarly ordered elements.

-Most people who read your book will have an expectation of where they can find specific information.
+Most people who read your book will expect where they can find specific information.

-For new authors, you should consider this when you prepare a new book for publishing.
+For new authors, you should consider this when you prepare for publishing.

 The three major parts of a book

-There are always three essential parts of any book.
+There are always three essential elements to any book.

-The order is the same for fiction works and nonfiction books.
+The order is the same for fiction works and nonfiction.

 The following list consists of twenty-three parts that you can add to a book in the accepted order you should include them.